parshsee/discordbot/README.md

 ## Command Descriptions
 ### Add
-Adds a specified game and key to the database
+Adds a specified game and key to the database.
+Support for Steam, Microsoft, GOG, Origin, Uplay, and Epic game codes
 ### Bday
 Adds or removes a birthday from the database
 ### Bdays